The Be Well Family Care Providers

 Ilana loves incorporating nutrition, evidence-based medicine, and mind-body-spirit into her care.
 She believes no one knows their body better than the patient.
 As with most functional medicine providers, Ilana is experienced at treating patients with gut issues, autoimmune disorders, inflammation, thyroid and hormone imbalance, vitamin and mineral deficiencies and more.

 Ilana was born in California and spent her childhood in Frankfurt, Germany and Austin, Texas.
 She attended the University of California at Davis for her undergraduate degree and completed her family nurse practitioner training at Vanderbilt University in Nashville, Tennessee.
 She spent a month on the Navajo Indian Reservation in Shiprock, New Mexico volunteering at a local hospital.
 In her spare time she loves gardening, yoga and playing in nature with her family.
-She has 2 spirited children: Kyan and Mia who attend the Center for Inquiry in Downtown Indianapolis.
+She has two wonderful, spirited children.

 Emily Miller, NP-C